EnTeQuAk/django-orm/doc/source/orm-cache.rst

 The disadvantages:

 * It is necessary to evaluate fully the queryset so that it can cache.
 * The invalidation of the queryset-cache only works with 'django-redis' as cache backend.
   Otherwise, if you insert a new object, the queryset not realize until it expires.

-To fill this gap, this mode `byid`, which in many cases it may be best solution.
+To fill this gap, the `byid` mode in many cases it may be best solution.
 Use two queries: first, to get the ids and the second, for the objects.
 In this way takes a lot more the **object-level** cache.

-In postgresql, the first query is done with cursors database level, which gives you the advantage of not using a lot of memory to store the list of ids!
-In other backends, you can cache the first query with a `True` parameter on `byid` modifier.
+In postgresql, the query is done with database-level cursors, which gives you the advantage of not using a lot of memory to store the list of ids!

+You can cache the first query with a `True` parameter on `byid` modifier.
 (Example: ``YourModel.objects.all().byid(True)``)

 How to use this cache system?